 We were only able to finish half, which worked out well, because we reheated the other half in the oven on Monday night for quick meal before heading out to a basketball game.

-You guys, I am not exaggerating when I say this was as good as any wood-fired pizza you could get in a restaurant.
+You guys, I am not exaggerating when I say this was homemade pizza on the grill was as good as any wood-fired pizza you could get in a restaurant.
 I foresee a lot of pizza making in our future.

 This post contains affiliate links.